-Ngāti Tamaoho customary ownership.
-This is an important and ongoing mamae (injury) to Ngāti Tamaoho that needs to be understood and acknowledged by all those engaged in works on this whenua.
+4. This CVA will discuss the cultural, historical, and traditional importance of this area to Ngāti Tamaoho.
+It will also discuss the historic alienation of this land from Ngāti Tamaoho customary ownership.
+This important and is an ongoing mamae (injury) to Ngāti Tamaoho that needs to be understood and acknowledged by all those engaged in works on this whenua.